 Beth Houlahan, DNP, RN, CENP

-Beth Houlahan is Senior Vice President and Chief Nursing Officer for UW Health.
-Beth joined UW Health in 2011 and served as Senior Vice President and Chief Nursing Officer for UW Hospitals and Clinics.
+Beth Houlahan is Senior Vice President, Chief Nurse Executive for UW Health.
+Beth joined UW Health in 2011 and served as Senior Vice President, Chief Nursing Officer.

 In her newest role, she is accountable for nursing practice across all of UW Health, including UW Medical Foundation.
 UW Health Nursing Services includes all nursing practice for inpatient, ambulatory and procedural settings as well as advanced practice providers, home health care and patient care services for respiratory therapy, pastoral services, clinical nutrition, social work, and nursing quality.

 Prior to joining UW Health, Beth served as Senior Vice President, Patient Care Services, at Mercy Medical Center, Cedar Rapids, Iowa, a 455-bed facility.
 There she was responsible for clinical, operational and financial leadership for nursing and clinical inpatient and outpatient services for Mercy Medical at five campuses in Cedar Rapids, including an acute care facility, Medical Plaza, Alcohol and Drug Outpatient Treatment Center and an Inpatient Hospice House.